Timed Text Working Group Charter

 digital closed captioning.

-or more active participants for its duration.
+or more active participants for its duration for each subgroup.
 Effective participation

 to Timed Text Working Group is expected to consume one half-day per

 week for each participant; one day per week for editors.
 The Timed